 While you stay with us we encourage you the maintain journal of your day to day experiences.
 We believe that maintaining a record will definitely make your journey more mindful and insightful.

 AT RISHIKESH YOGIS YOGSHALA, INDIA

 200 hour Yoga Teacher Training Rishikesh Course - What to Expect from This Course?

-In 200 hour Yoga Teacher Training Rishikesh Course, you will study and deconstruct asana (yoga poses), pranayama (breath work), meditation, applied anatomy, therapeutics, yoga theory & practice, yoga history & philosophy, basic Sanskrit, ethics & boundaries, and you will master the skills required to teach.
+In Rishikesh Yogis Yogshala 200 hour Yoga Teacher Training Rishikesh Course, you will study and deconstruct asana (yoga poses), pranayama (breath work), meditation, applied anatomy, therapeutics, yoga theory & practice, yoga history & philosophy, basic Sanskrit, ethics & boundaries, and you will master the skills required to teach.
 With great precision and clarity, your trainer will cover the primary tools needed to teach yoga to others.
-In addition to studying the fundamental yoga postures, topics will include
+In addition to studying the fundamental yoga postures, topics will includes:

 - How to improve your own yoga practice